iwashun22/JS-Promise/README.md

 # JS-Promise

-### this is the project of a promise in JavaScript
+### this is a project of the promise in JavaScript

+hello